-- Determine by the steps outlined in item 3,b below if the family's annual health insurance premium cost equals or exceeds 10% of the family's gross non-excluded annual income. - Inform the client in writing when he meets WV CHIP requirements except for having the non-excepted health insurance coverage. - Inform the client that WV CHIP coverage continues for 12 months and that if the family income increases there is a possibility the child may not be eligible at redetermination. - Advise the client that it is his decision whether or not to drop the health insurance for WV CHIP and that WV CHIP coverage begins only after the health insurance coverage ends.
+- Determine by the steps outlined in Procedure for Determining if the Criteria is Met below if the family's annual health insurance premium cost equals or exceeds 10% of the family's gross non-excluded annual income. - Inform the client in writing when he meets WV CHIP requirements except for having the non-excepted health insurance coverage. - Inform the client that WV CHIP coverage continues for 12 months and that if the family income increases there is a possibility the child may not be eligible at redetermination. - Advise the client that it is his decision whether or not to drop the health insurance for WV CHIP and that WV CHIP coverage begins only after the health insurance coverage ends.